phryneas/phryneas/README.md

 - trpc & grpc
 - Docker

-Additionally I am part of the company-internal "Group Dev" where we create an internal _technology radar_ and work on educating our devs with current technologies.
+Additionally I am part of the company-internal "Gruppe Dev" where we create an internal _technology radar_ and work on educating our devs with current technologies.

-I also take on the role of a company-internal "on demand consultant" to help other teams in whichever way I can - kickstarting projects, choosing technologies, teaching concepts and reviewing code & architecture.
+I also consult other internal teams in whichever way I can - kickstarting projects, choosing technologies, teaching concepts and reviewing code & architecture.

 </p></details>